Uilleann is an authentic sounding set of Traditional Irish Uilleann Bagapipes that is played like the real instrument.

 This is the actual instrument that the samples for the concert pitch version were recorded from.

-Touch the "i" to bring up the performance controls
+Touch the "i" to show the controls

 Q: Are the fingerings the same as a real Uilleann pipes chanter?

 A: Almost exactly.
 Since the real instrument uses increased bag pressure to jump the octave, I've had to come up with a simple way to accomplish the same thing on the touch screen: